RG98. AFL-CIO. Miscellaneous Labor Collections

 Found in 4 Collections and/or Records:

-These scrapbooks were created by different departments of the AFL, CIO, and AFL-CIO, and affiliated unions.
-They depict and commemorate different events in labor history, such as conventions, cornerstone ceremonies, and special dinners.
+The AFL, CIO, and AFL-CIO Scrapbook collection consists of scrapbooks created by different departments of the AFL, CIO, AFL-CIO, and affiliated unions.
+They depict and commemorate various events in labor history, such as conventions, cornerstone ceremonies, and special dinners.
 Materials within the scrapbooks include newspaper clippings, photographs, and advertisements.

 In December of 1955, the American Federation of Labor (AFL) and the Congress of Industrial Organizations (CIO) merged into one entity, the AFL-CIO.
 This is a collection of AFL-CIO staff oral histories explores the history of the merger including challenges and successes.